syncfusion-content/javascript-docs/js/Dialog/How-To.md

 {% endhighlight %}

-Initialize Footer in Dialog widgets by adding the script section in JSrender as below.
+Initialize Footer in Dialog widgets by adding the script section in JsRender as below.

 {% highlight javascript %}